ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.1 - Semantic Interfaces/20.1.0 - Templates/glossary-diagnostic.md

 # Glossary — Diagnostic (sub-template)

 > Use this for glossary entries that define classes/diagnostics with operational tests.
-Keep it short, checkable, and tied to anchors/modulators.
+> Keep it short, checkable, and tied to anchors/modulators.
+> Maintain dual-register mapping to show both technical and humane manifestations.

 ---